alexwlchan/alexwlchan.net/src/_drafts/finding-tint-colours-with-k-means.md

 We want to count all the different shades of green together.

 I played with a couple of simple ideas, but I didn't get anywhere useful, so I searched for other people tackling this problem.
-I found [a post by Charles Leifer][leifer] addressing a similar problem that suggested using [k-means clustering][k_means], so I decided to try that.
+I found [a post by Charles Leifer][leifer] addressing a similar problem that suggested using [*k*-means clustering][k_means], so I decided to try that.

-I've never used k-means before, so I wanted to take time to understand it.
+I've never used *k*-means before, so I wanted to take time to understand it.
-There's an implementation of k-means [in scikit-learn][sklearn], but I wanted to write my own to be sure I really knew what was going on.
+There's an implementation of *k*-means [in scikit-learn][sklearn], but I wanted to write my own to be sure I really knew what was going on.
-If you already know how k-means works, you can [skip the next two sections][skip] -- if not, read on, and I'll do my best to explain.
+If you already know how *k*-means works, you can [skip the next two sections][skip] -- if not, read on, and I'll do my best to explain.

 [get_colors]: https://pillow.readthedocs.io/en/stable/reference/Image.html?highlight=getcolors#PIL.Image.Image.getdata
 [k_means]: https://en.wikipedia.org/wiki/K-means_clustering